-The primary endpoint is hospitalization due to laboratory confirmed COVID19.
+The primary endpoint is hospitalization due to laboratory confirmed COVID-19.

-Cases will be defined as patients hospitalized with COVID19, with a respiratory sample positive for (LAMP-)SARS-CoV-2 by PCR within 48 hours of hospital admission.
-Controls will be defined as patients hospitalized with possible COVID19, with respiratory samples taken on admission negative for SARS-CoV-2 by PCR and without a known positive COVID19 tests or close contact with a SARS-CoV-2 infected person during the 14 days prior to hospital admission.
+Cases will be defined as patients hospitalized with COVID-19, with a respiratory sample positive for SARS-CoV-2 by PCR/LAMP-PCR tested within 48 hours after hospital admission or positively tested for SARS-CoV-2 at the municipal health services (GGD) within 14 days prior to hospital admission.
+Controls will be defined as patients hospitalized with SARI symptoms, with respiratory samples taken during the first 48 hours of admission negative for SARS-CoV-2 by PCR/LAMP-PCR and without a known positive COVID-19 tests or close contact with a SARS-CoV-2 infected person during the 14 days prior to hospital admission.